Hollywood Squares: 1986–1989

 Two years after the cancellation of The Match Game-Hollywood Squares Hour, a new Hollywood Squares series was put into production.
-Referred to throughout its run as The New Hollywood Squares, the program debuted on September 15, 1986, and was produced by Century Towers Productions with Rick Rosner serving as executive producer, Ernie De Massa as producer, Paul Ruffino as Location Manager for remote productions, and Orion Television as distributor (Century Towers was a subdivision of Orion formed to produce game shows, specifically this series and the 1987–88 syndicated revival of High Rollers; the name was in reference to the street that Orion was headquartered at the time).
+Referred to throughout its run as The New Hollywood Squares, the program debuted on September 15, 1986, and was produced by Century Towers Productions with Rick Rosner serving as executive producer, Ernie De Massa as producer, Paul Ruffino as Location Manager for remote productions, and Orion Television as a distributor (Century Towers was a subdivision of Orion formed to produce game shows, specifically this series and the 1987–88 syndicated revival of High Rollers; the name was in reference to the street that Orion was headquartered at the time).

 John Davidson, who was a semi-regular panelist on the original Hollywood Squares, hosted the series.
 Shadoe Stevens was the announcer for the series and, beginning late in the first season, he also became a regular panelist occupying the bottom center square.
-Starting with episode #100, Stevens temporary left the show to film the movie Traxx, and his brother Richard took over as announcer; Stevens returned for the final two weeks of the first season and remained until the series' end.
+Starting with episode #100, Stevens temporarily left the show to film the movie Traxx, and his brother Richard took over as announcer; Stevens returned for the final two weeks of the first season and remained until the series' end.
 After one season of rotating center squares, former Hollywood Squares panelist Joan Rivers joined the series as the permanent center square.
 Comic actor Jim J. Bullock also became the series' third regular panelist, usually in the upper-left square.
 All three took turns as guest hosts for Davidson; Howard Stern replaced Stevens as announcer/panelist during his week as host.
 All music for the program was composed by Stormy Sacks.